 Designed by architects Francesco de Sanctis and Alessandro Specchi, this vast baroque staircase counts a total of 135 steps interspersed with three terraces, which symbolise the Trinity.

-The staircase is particularly impressive in spring, when it is covered with blooming azaleas: stunning!
+The stairs are particularly grandiose in the spring, when they’re covered with blooming azaleas!

 Fontana della Barcaccia